dipth/proby-ruby/README.md

 Sending Notifications
 ---------------------
-To send a start notification
+The easiest way to have Proby monitor your task is by wrapping your code in a call to Proby's `monitor` function.

+    Proby.monitor(task_api_id) do
+      # Do something here
+    end

+You can also send the start and finish notifications manually via calls to `send_start_notification` and `send_finish_notification`.

     Proby.send_start_notification(task_api_id)

-To send a finish notification
+    # Do something here
     Proby.send_finish_notification(task_api_id)

-Specifying the `task_api_id` when calling the notification methods is optional.
+Specifying the `task_api_id` when calling any of the the notification methods is optional.
 If it is not provided, Proby will use the value of the `PROBY_TASK_ID` environment variable.
 If no task id is specified in the method call, and no value is set in the `PROBY_TASK_ID` environment variable, then no notification will be sent.